justinethier/cyclone/README.md

 [<img src="docs/images/cyclone-logo-04-header.png" alt="cyclone-scheme">](http://github.com/justinethier/cyclone)

-Cyclone is a brand-new, R<sup>7</sup>RS Scheme-to-C compiler that uses [Cheney on the MTA](http://www.pipeline.com/~hbaker1/CheneyMTA.html) to implement full tail recursion, continuations, and generational garbage collection.
+Cyclone is a brand-new Scheme-to-C compiler that uses [Cheney on the MTA](http://www.pipeline.com/~hbaker1/CheneyMTA.html) to implement full tail recursion, continuations, and generational garbage collection.
 In addition, Cyclone extends the Cheney on the MTA concept to allow execution of multiple native threads.
 An on-the-fly garbage collector is used to manage the second-generation heap and perform major collections without "stopping the world".

+Cyclone is the first compiler written entirely in the latest R<sup>7</sup>RS Scheme language standard.
+A large portion of the R<sup>7</sup>RS is supported and the goal is for Cyclone to allow the practical development of applications using R<sup>7</sup>RS.

 Getting Started
 ---------------